tflori/orm/docs/testing.md

 1. [Create a mock](#createapartialmockentity)
 2. Expect save method and maybe return the entity

-But it might be neccessary that the entity is not dirty afterwards, to emulate the data has changed in the database and the entity got new data while updated (triggers like `ON UPDATE CURRENT TIMESTAMP`).
+But it might be necessary that the entity is not dirty afterwards, to emulate the data has changed in the database and the entity got new data while updated (triggers like `ON UPDATE CURRENT TIMESTAMP`).
 To make the save method act like the original method act (without using the database) there is a helper method for it.